 If you have questions, what end-to-end-encryption is, and why it’s so important: since Edward Snowden revealed the NSA mass surveillance of the whole internet (i.e. everything) in 2013, we all have to protect us against espionage.
 Other threats against the secrecy of your data are hackers and admins, which you maybe don’t want to trust with all of your data.

 End-to-end encryption protects you against some of these threats; especially against admins.
 Your data is then stored encrypted in the ownCloud and gets only decrypted on your client devices, i.e. your phone or PC.
 This does not protect you, if someone hacks your client device – then they may be able to intercept your passphrase too.
 But it is already a big step towards protection of your data.

 If you want more advice how to protect your privacy, let Snowden explain it himself.
 It is not rocket science!

 Here is a short and easy to follow step-by-step guide to set up cryptomator:

-- The vault is now mounted via webdav, you can access it in your file manager.
+The vault is now mounted into your file system, you can access it in your file manager.
 All data you put in there is safe!

 Did you like this how-to?
 Share this post on social media or leave a comment below: